Matt Preston: MasterChef Australia

 In 2009, Preston joined Gary Mehigan and George Calombaris on the judging panel of MasterChef Australia (Network 10), a reality television competition to find Australia's best amateur chef.
 MasterChef Australia series two, series three and series eleven would go on to win the TV Week Logie for Australia's Best Reality Series.

 Preston judged the first eleven series of MasterChef Australia (2009–2019), as well as the first season of Celebrity MasterChef Australia (2009), the first series of Junior MasterChef Australia (2010) and MasterChef Australia All-Stars (2012) with Mehigan and Calombaris.
 In 2013 he went at it alone to host MasterChef Australia: The Professionals with Marco Pierre White.
-The show premiered on 20 January 2013 and subsequently won the prestigious AACTA for Best Reality Show in the 2014 awards.
+The show premiered on 20 January 2013 and won the prestigious AACTA for Best Reality Show in the 2014 awards.

 Following comments made by Preston about fellow MasterChef Australia judge Marco Pierre White's son, Marco Pierre White Jr, spending $500,000 of his father's money on drugs and prostitution, White stopped making guest appearances on the show after the 8th season and joined the rival programme Hell's Kitchen Australia in retaliation.
 In 2016, whilst on The Kyle and Jackie O Show, Preston was asked about Marco Pierre White Jr's time on Big Brother UK, which included his alleged on-air sex and the above admission of purchasing illicit drugs and sex work.
 Preston said: "I think it is that terrible thing when you have kids that go off the rails... the drugs might be a little bit of a worry".
 White later said of Preston, "I will never forgive that man [Preston]... with my hand on my mother's grave I will get that man."
 White eventually returned to the programme in season 14, after Preston had left the show.

-In 2019, it was announced Preston, Mehigan and Calombaris would all be leaving the show after eleven years of judging, when Network 10 failed to meet pay rise demands set by the trio.
-Making the eleventh season the last to feature Preston as a judge.
-It was later announced that chef and former MasterChef winner Andy Allen, food writer and critic Melissa Leong and chef and restaurateur Jock Zonfrillo would join the series as judges and hosts for the twelfth season in 2020 as replacements for Preston, Calombaris and Mehigan.
+In 2019, it was announced that Preston, Mehigan and Calombaris would all be leaving the show after eleven years of judging, when Network 10 failed to meet pay rise demands set by the trio.
+The eleventh season was the last to feature Preston as a judge.
+It was later announced that chef and former MasterChef winner Andy Allen, food writer and critic Melissa Leong, and chef and restaurateur Jock Zonfrillo would join the series as judges and hosts for the twelfth season in 2020 as replacements for Preston, Calombaris and Mehigan.